-I am Johny Vieira, 29 years old, currently living in Santa Cruz, Portugal.
-After trying surf 17 years ago, the ocean became a place where I constantly seek inspiration, joy, and energy.
+I am Johny Vieira is currently living in Santa Cruz, Portugal.
+After trying to surf 17 years ago, the ocean became a place where I constantly seek inspiration, joy, and energy.
 It is in the ocean where I feel at home and useful to myself.
 As it becomes obvious from the name, Johny Surf Art is a project where my passion for surf and art meet.
 Each entered my life in a different way but both stayed and became an integral part of my personality.

 Surfing turned my life in an alternative but utmost enjoyable direction.
 When I stop to think, I realize that my life is entirely connected to the sea, day by day, month to month, year to year, including people, ideas, and even dreams.
 To live by the ocean and for the ocean, that’s the SURF Part.